 The University of Delaware is a non-profit educational institution that is regionally accredited by the Middle States Commission on Higher Education.

 Online Master’s in Communication Programs for Students in Delaware

-At present, no schools in Delaware offer online master’s in communication programs.
-However, there are several out-of-state schools that enroll students who are residents of Delaware.
+At present, the only online master’s in communication program in Delaware is the University of Delaware’s Online Master of Arts in Strategic Communication.
+This program features optional concentrations in Public Relations and Digital and Social Media, and includes coursework in areas such as strategic communication principles, digital media design and evaluation, campaign planning, crisis communication, reputation management, communication ethics, and persuasion.
+In addition to UD’s Online MA in Strategic Communication, there are several out-of-state schools that enroll students who are residents of Delaware.
 Individuals in Delaware who are interested in an online master’s in communication program should note that online programs seeking to admit applicants from regions outside of their state boundaries must apply for state authorizations, and due to this mandatory process, some online master’s in communication programs do not accept students from all 50 states.
 Prospective applicants should check with an admissions advisor before applying to an out-of-state program to ensure that the school accepts students from Delaware.

 University of Delaware(Newark)

 Master of Arts in Communication (with Areas of Study in Interpersonal Communication, and Mass Communication, and Secondary Areas in Advertising, Organizational Communication, Political Communication, and Public Relations)

 Online Master of Arts in Strategic Communication (with Optional Concentrations in Public Relations or Digital and Social Media)Interview with Kami J. Silk, Ph.D. - University of Delaware

 Learn more about the online MA in Strategic Communication program - visit online.udel.edu